-Hazard 'In Heaven' Playing Under Zidane
+Hazard 'in heaven' playing under Zidane

 "At Chelsea I spent unforgettable years, but here I am in seventh heaven.
 One of my idols, as a child, was Zinedine Zidane.
 I had his poster in the room and now I have the opportunity to be trained by him."

-While Hazard embarks upon a new chapter of his career at Santiago Bernabeu, former coach Conte will take charge of an Inter team featuring his Belgium team-mate Romelu Lukaku.
+While Hazard embarks upon a new chapter of his career, former coach Conte will take charge of an Inter Milan team featuring his Belgium team-mate Romelu Lukaku.

 Hazard backed Lukaku for success in Serie A, and urged Italian supporters not to underestimate the former Manchester United striker.

-"He is a fantastic striker, a bomber who knows how to adapt to all the conditions of the game," said Hazard.
+"He is a fantastic striker, a bomber who knows how to adapt to all the conditions of the game," Hazard said.

 "He will score a lot — and this is important for a striker — but it would be a mistake to consider him just for that.
 He can do many things.